AdityaMahajan1614/Port-Scheduling-System/README.md

 ### Compilation

 Compile your [`scheduler.c`](scheduler.c) file using `gcc`.

 ````sh
 gcc scheduler.c -o scheduler.out
 ````

+### Simulation

- Open Two Terminals
+1. Open Two Terminals:
 - Please note that the executable file for the validation process has been provided (validation.out).
 You may have to execute the command chmod 777 validation.out before running the file.
 - Run the validation program in one terminal with X as a command-line input, where X denotes the test case number.
 Use the command ./validation.out X, where X is the test case number.

 - Run your scheduler program in the second terminal.
 Use the command ./scheduler.out X, where X is the test case number.

+#### Note: The validation program must be run first.